-St Anthony’s School is blessed with a team of professional and dedicated teachers and support staff, led by Principal Jennifer Ioannou.
+St Anthony’s School is blessed with a team of professional and dedicated teachers and support staff, led by Acting Principal Denise Johnson.

 Yvonne Small, Office Manager

 I have worked in office management now for 18 years, nine of which were with a Catholic parish and the last nine within a Christian school environment.
 My passion for helping others allows me to assist our wonderful Principal and staff enabling them to work better and teach children in a supportive, innovative and exciting way.
 I love helping people, enabling them to succeed, especially and indirectly watching the children grow in character, personal strength and knowledge.

 Helen Revill, Year 7/8 part-time teacher (Tui Class); Release teacher